Enter the link below for a chance to win access to High-Performance Preparation:

 Structural Integrity/Ancillary Strength

 This type of training is known for it's adaptations to tendons, ligaments and all the various contractile and non-contractile tissues (even bone!).
-It can come in a variety of forms but it's relevance in off-season training for tennis is irrefutable.
+It can come in a variety of forms but it's relevance in general training for tennis is irrefutable.
 Why?
 Because of the inherent repetitive nature of our sport...and exercises that fall under this category can be prescribed in such a way to target the various so called 'problem areas' most tennis injuries fall under - shoulder, groin, low back - just to name a few.
 This form of training is primarily supplementary and should comprise a small portion of the overall program (i.e. too much isolatory work may actually backfire).

 These areas can be trained in an isolatory way - like the videos below: